Akhtar Hussain (lawyer): Political struggle

 Hussain served as the General Secretary of Awami Jamhoori Party, Workers Party Pakistan and later Awami Workers Party formed in 2012 by merger of Workers Party, Awami Party Pakistan and Labor Party Pakistan.
-In 2022, he was elected as senior vice president of Awami Workers Party.
-Hussain was incarcerated in the Central Prison Karachi in 1984, for struggle for democracy against Zia’s martial law and then again in 2007 for independence of the judiciary under Pervez Musharraf’s martial law.
+In March 2022, he was elected as senior vice president of Awami Workers Party but after the death of Yousuf Mustikhan in Sep 2022, he was elected as president.
+Hussain was incarcerated in the Central Prison Karachi in 1984, for struggle for democracy against Zia's martial law and then again in 2007 for independence of the judiciary under Pervez Musharraf's martial law.

-Among the political leaders with whom he worked continuously since student life for struggle of politics based on the Marxist thought and working class, establishment of democracy, secularism, and social change include Dr. Sher Afzal Malik, Abdul Wali Khan, Ghaus Bakhsh Bizenjo, Ataullah Mengal, Ajmal Khattak, Sherbaz Khan Mazari, Syed Qasur Gardezi, Dr. Aizaz Nazir, Naseem Ashraf Malik, Shamim Ashraf Malik, Dr. M.R.
-Hassaan, Lal Bakhsh Rind, Fasihuddin Salar, Abid Hassan Minto, Anees Hashmi, Chaudhry Fateh Muhammad, Fanoos Gujjar and Yousuf Mustikhan.

 Publications

-In 2021, Hussain published a book in Urdu language named "Samaji Tabdeeli Ki Siyasat" (politics of social change) on exploitation of workers rights.
+In 2021, Hussain published a book in Urdu: "Samaji Tabdeeli Ki Siyasat" (politics of social change).